 Kona Commons Shopping Center provides a free transfer when spending $25 or more.

-If you prefer two-wheeled transportation, there are a number of options for bicycle rentals and motorcycle rentals on the Big Island.
+If you prefer two-wheeled transportation, there are a couple of options for motorcycle rentals on the Big Island.

 Whatever method of Big Island transportation you choose, getting there is half the fun.
 There is so much to see and do.
 Whether you are traveling solo or rubbing elbows with a Hawaii tour group, enjoy the ride!